google-deepmind/penzai/docs/guides/howto_reference.md

 By default, when computing gradients through a model, JAX will save all of the intermediate values produced by the computation.
 This can sometimes lead to out-of-memory errors.

 To prevent this, you can enable gradient checkpointing, which tells JAX to recompute some intermediate values during the backward pass.
-In Penzai models, you can enable gradient checkpointing using the `Checkpointed` combinator from `penzai.experimental.v2.toolshed.gradient_checkpointing`, which adapts the `jax.checkpoint` function transformation to support Penzai's variables.
+In Penzai models, you can enable gradient checkpointing using the `Checkpointed` combinator from `penzai.toolshed.gradient_checkpointing`, which adapts the `jax.checkpoint` function transformation to support Penzai's variables.
 For instance, to prevent saving intermediate values inside each attention layer, you can use something like

 ```
 checkpointed_model = (